 - Finish off with 2 coats of mascara to your upper and lower lashes

-- Now its time to draw on your stitching, take your liquid eye liner and draw a line from your hairline down to your chin.
-Go over the black eye shadow on your cheek, using it as a guideline.
+- Now its time to draw on your stitching, take a liquid eye liner and draw a line from your hairline down to your chin.
+This can be straight, wiggly, or placed wherever you want it.
 Wait a few minutes for it to dry and draw little ‘x’ shapes over the line.

 - Repeat this step again on the other side, this time changing the position.
 I decided to end the line at the corner of my mouth this time.